XeroAPI/Xero-Net/README.md

 [Xero-NetStandard starter for .NET Core](https://github.com/XeroAPI/xero-netstandard-oauth2-starter-dotnet-core) or [Xero-NetStandard starter for .NET Framework 4.6.1 and higher](https://github.com/XeroAPI/xero-netstandard-oauth2-starter-app-dotnet-framework)

-## Xero-Net to OAuth 2.0 Deprecated as of April 2021
+## Xero-Net for OAuth 1.0a Deprecated as of April 2021
 As of April 2021, Xero is deprecating support for OAuth 1.0a.
 If you need more time to complete your migration to OAuth 2, please contact api@xero.com for assistance.

 We are archiving this repository.
 For those wishing to use Xero-Net going forward you have the option of forking the Xero-Net repository.
 We recommend moving to [Xero-NetStandard SDK for OAuth 2.0](https://github.com/XeroAPI/Xero-NetStandard) as it will be supported and maintained going forward.